alanmitchell/an-website/README.md

 # an-website
 Analysis North Website

 Edit files in the `content` directory.
-To build the website, run the command
+To build the website, make sure the Python packages `pelican` and `Markdown` are installed, and run the command:

     pelican